Winter 2020 newsletter

 Midwifery: Celebrating Black History Month

-On Tuesday 27 October, the School of Allied Health Professions was delighted to host the Chief Midwifery Officer for NHS England, Professor Jacqueline Dunkley-Bent, at an online lunchtime event for both staff and students, as part of the University’s Black History Month celebrations.
+On Tuesday 27 October, the School of Healthcare was delighted to host the Chief Midwifery Officer for NHS England, Professor Jacqueline Dunkley-Bent, at an online lunchtime event for both staff and students, as part of the University’s Black History Month celebrations.
 The discussion was driven by questions submitted by the audience in advance, many from our students, and included topics such as the challenges faced at the intersection of race and gender, for both healthcare professionals and patients; leadership; and the effect of COVID-19 on our awareness of inequalities in healthcare.
 A recording of the event is available on YouTube.

 Midwifery and Nursing: Congratulations